stelzch/zotero.koplugin/README.md

 - Re-analyze local items will go through all the items in the local database and re-check which ones have supported attachments, are attachments themselves or are relevant annotations.
 Depending on your collection size this can take quite some time, but is still much faster then a full re-sync and does not need any internet connection.

 - Resync entire collection: only meant as a last resort as this will delete the complete local database and resynchronize everything from the zotero server.

+- Re-scan the local storage to check for downloaded attachment files.
+Useful after resyncing the complete library, as this will loose info about local items in the database.

 ### Settings